TheMCLG/autosub/README.md

 Plex Webhooks are configured under Account settings in Plex Web App (the Account item under the top right user menu).
 Add a new Webhook for your autosub address.
 > [!NOTE]
-> If you are not receiving webhook events, make sure Push Notifications are turned on for your Plex Server (Don't ask me why).
+> If you are not receiving `library.new` webhook events, make sure push notifications are turned on for your Plex Server (don't ask me why).

 **Plex Token**
 You need to add your Plex authentication token to the config variables in order for autosub to work.